gabor-trainer/typescript-2025-09-29/labs/day-1/lab-0 Setting Up the Development Environment.md

     **Verification:** `tsc --version` should display version 5.x.x.

 4.  **Install and Configure VS Code & Extensions**
     VS Code is our target editor.
-We will install it and add extensions for ESLint (code quality) and Prettier (code formatting).
+We will install it and add extensions for ESLint and Prettier.

     *   Download and install VS Code from [https://code.visualstudio.com/](https://code.visualstudio.com/).
     *   Launch VS Code and open the Extensions view (Ctrl+Shift+X).